umkoin/umkoin/doc/init.md

 ### Mac OS X

-Copy org.bitcoin.umkoind.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.bitcoin.umkoind.plist`.
+Copy org.umkoin.umkoind.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.umkoin.umkoind.plist`.

 This Launch Agent will cause umkoind to start whenever the user logs in.

 NOTE: This approach is intended for those wanting to run umkoind as the current user.
-You will need to modify org.bitcoin.umkoind.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify org.umkoin.umkoind.plist if you intend to use it as a Launch Daemon with a dedicated umkoin user.

 Auto-respawn
 -----------------------------------